jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2024-04-18-beam-local-dev-3/index.md

 authors:
   - JaehyeonKim
 images: []
-description: Beam pipelines are portable between batch and streaming semantics but not every Runner is equally capable.
-The Apache Flink Runner supports Python, and it has good features that allow us to develop streaming pipelines effectively.
-We first discuss the portability layer of Apache Beam as it helps understand (1) how a pipeline developed by the Python SDK can be executed in the Flink Runner that only understands Java JAR and (2) how multiple SDKs can be used in a single pipeline.
-Then we move on to how to manage local Flink and Kafka clusters using bash scripts.
-Finally, we end up illustrating a simple streaming pipeline, which reads and writes website visit logs from and to Kafka topics.
+description: The Apache Beam portability layer explained, with bash scripts that manage local Flink and Kafka clusters and a streaming pipeline on the Flink Runner.
 ---

 [**UPDATE 2025-10-01**]